 With ivy clad walls standing for nearly 400 years and a crackling fireplace welcoming guests since 1933, Stirk House offers contemporary luxury in truly historic surroundings.
-Family owned and run, we are passionate about supporting the local community, protecting our stunning surroundings and exceeding customer expectations with little added touches of luxury.
-As an iconic part of the local landscape, many people have their own memories of the hotel- please feel free to share your images and memories with us via Facebook, Twitter or email.
+We are passionate about supporting the local community, protecting our stunning surroundings and exceeding customer expectations with little added touches of luxury.
+As an iconic part of the local landscape, many people have their own memories of the hotel - please feel free to share your images and memories with us via Facebook, Twitter or email.

 Stirk House was built using stonework from the former Sawley Abbey, dismantled a century earlier during Henry VIII’s dissolution of the monasteries.

-The house, known as Grange Moor Manor at the time, is bought by London financier Alec Omeford, as a country base for social gatherings and wild parties in the country.
+The house, known as Grange Moor Manor at the time, is bought by London financier Alec Ormerod, as a country base for social gatherings and wild parties in the country.

 After being empty for 25 years, the property was sold to Harry Speak for £500, who began work converting it into a hotel boasting 11 bedrooms and 3 bathrooms.